Gal-Ben-David/vered-numerology/README.md

 ### ♿ Accessibility

-Accessibility has been considered throughout the development to ensure the content is usable and navigable for users
+Accessibility has been considered throughout the development to ensure the content is usable and navigable for users.

 ![vered-ben-david-accessibility](https://res.cloudinary.com/dvykycdey/image/upload/v1749634486/veredbendavid-accessibility_qdn0a5.png)